I love these traditional wedding vows because they set the right expectation for marriage:

 This may sound selfish, but it’s important to understand that you can’t fix a broken relationship if you’re feeling empty and exhausted.
 You’ll have nothing to give.

 Remember what we’re told in Mark 12:28-34: We need to love God with all of our heart, soul, mind and strength and to love others as ourselves.
 That means taking care of ourselves physically, emotionally, spiritually and mentally.
 All four of these areas need to be in balance.
 When you’re abundantly full of God’s love, this takes the pressure off your marriage and empowers you to love your spouse regardless of how he or she is behaving.

 Each spouse needs friends of the same sex who will walk with him or her during difficult times.
 Your married couple friends can provide accountability and help protect your marriage from an affair (either emotional or physical) or from fantasies about a life without your spouse.
 Be honest with these friends, along with mentors and counselors.
 Talk to these friends and other supporters about having feelings for or being drawn to another person.
 When you bring this into the light, the secrecy and power are removed.

 You might be rolling your eyes about now.
 “I’ve talked to my husband a million times and nothing has changed!” you say.
 Hopefully, the difference now is that this conversation starts with you plugged into the right source — looking to Christ, not to your husband or wife, for your ultimate fulfillment.
 Instead of a desperate attempt to get your spouse to change so that you can feel better, you can approach this conversation from a place of abundance.

-Of course, that Christ-centered abundance doesn’t mean that you’re perfectly happy or your marriage is fixed.
+Of course, that Christ-centered abundance doesn’t mean that you suddenly move from an unhappy marriage to perfect bliss.
 But hopefully, a healthier you will create a stronger foundation to build a different type of marriage relationship.
 This new conversation needs to address what is and isn’t working for both of you.